UnitexGramLab/unitex-lingua/README.md

 # Unitex/GramLab Language Resources

-> [Unitex/GramLab][unitexgramlab] is an open source, cross-platform, multilingual, lexicon- and grammar-based corpus processing suite
+> [Unitex/GramLab][unitexgramlab] is the open source, cross-platform, multilingual, lexicon- and grammar-based corpus processing suite

 This repository contains the Language Resources which are distributed within [Unitex/GramLab][unitexgramlab].